-Volunteers must enjoy working with seniors and will offer compassion and companionship, as well as handyman chore services for minor home repairs and transportation services.
+Volunteers must enjoy working with seniors and will offer compassion and companionship.
+Our volunteer opportunities with Project HEARTH are listed below, and volunteers are not limited to volunteering in only one capacity.
 Individual and group volunteer opportunities are available during the day, evening and on weekends.
 Volunteer drivers must have a valid driver’s license and insurance.

-Driver Escort: Helps seniors who are not able to drive any longer.
-Volunteer drivers use their own car to take seniors to and from medical appointments, grocer stores and/or to run errands.
-Volunteers are not reimbursed for mileage, but can track it for tax purposes.
-Our volunteers can choose which appointments to assist with based on their schedule and availability.
+Driver Escort: These volunteers help seniors who are not able to drive any longer.
+Volunteer drivers use their own car to take seniors to and from medical appointments, grocery stores, or other appointments.
+Volunteers are not reimbursed for mileage but can track it for tax purposes.
+Our volunteers can choose the appointments with which they assist based on their schedule and availability.

-Friendly Visitor: Provide support and companionship to homebound seniors.
-Volunteers can share experiences, play games, listen to some interesting stories, share a laugh, read, socialize and enjoy each other's company.
-Our volunteers can choose which appointments to assist with based on their schedule and availability.
+Friendly Visitor: These volunteers provide support and companionship to homebound seniors.
+The volunteers can share experiences, play games, listen to some interesting stories, share a laugh, read, socialize and enjoy each other's company.
+Our volunteers can choose the seniors with whom they volunteer based on their schedule and availability.

-Correspondence: Help seniors with their paperwork (Ex. paying bills, writing letters, organizing paperwork, filling out applications, etc.).
+Correspondence: Volunteers are needed to help seniors with their paperwork (Ex. paying bills, writing letters, organizing paperwork, filling out applications, etc.).
 These activities take place at the senior's home at a time that is convenient for both parties and based on their schedule and availability.

 Telephone Reassurance: A volunteer would call a senior to check in on them and provide friendly conversation from the comfort of their own home.
-These calls can be made daily or can be made a couple times a month depending on the availability of the volunteer and needs of the senior.
-Calls would be made Monday-Friday, and based on an agreed upon time between volunteer and senior.
+These calls can be made daily or a few times a week based on the needs of the senior.
+Calls are made only on weekdays and based on an agreed upon time between volunteer and senior.

-Cleaning/Laundry: Assist with cleaning, laundry or other chores around the home.
+Cleaning/Laundry: Volunteers assist seniors with cleaning, laundry or other chores around the home.
 Our volunteers can choose to assist with chores based on their schedule and availability.

-Yardwork: Provide some socialization for frail seniors while assisting in beautifying and cleaning up their homes from the inside and outside.
+Yardwork: Our yardwork volunteers provide some socialization for frail seniors while assisting in beautifying and cleaning up their homes from the inside and outside.
 Projects can include weeding, trimming bushes/trees, raking leaves, and mowing the lawn.
-Volunteers can choose the projects they feel most comfortable with and can complete the work based on their schedule and availability.
+Volunteers can choose the projects with which they feel most comfortable and can complete the work based on their schedule and availability.

-For more information on volunteering with Project HEARTH, please contact Shirley Petko at 215-368-0985 ext.
-402 or firstname.lastname@example.org.
+For more information on volunteering with Project HEARTH, please contact Drew Meyers at 610-630-2111 ext.
+245 or firstname.lastname@example.org.